timeurg/streamify/README.md

 # Streamify

+`streamify` is a microframework for designing microservices in an input->transform->output fashion.
+It can be used as a global application or a Docker image and the neat thing is that entire pipelines and any of their parts can be easily reused, modified and shared.

-`streamify` utilises Node Streams and Transformers to build versatile microservice application infrastructures designed for efficient data transfer and processing, utilising pipe-n-filters design approach.
+`streamify` harnesses the power of native Node Streams and Transformers to build services with well-defined and configurable throughput.
+Read about [highwatermark](https://nodejs.org/api/stream.html#streamgetdefaulthighwatermarkobjectmode) and [backpressure](https://nodejs.org/en/learn/modules/backpressuring-in-streams) concepts to get maximum value from this rendition of Pipes&Filters design pattern.

 Initially demonstrated with NATS for inter-service communication, the project's architecture allows for scalability and integration with various transport systems like PostgreSQL, Kafka, and gRPC.
-The project emphasizes efficient handling of large data volumes and includes Docker support for easy deployment.

 See example of configuring a [microservice that generates a song from csv file](./usecases/csv/README.md).

 # Installation

-`npm i -g node-streamify` then call `streamify` from command line
+`npm i -g node-streamify` then call `streamify` from command line.

+Check `streamify FILENAME COPY`, which should work just like `cp` or `copy` to see if it works.

 If you have NATS up and running (listening on, say, port 4222) try `streamify FILENAME nats:4222/unique_topic` to make a file available for download.

-You can then download it using `streamify nats:4222/unique_topic copy.txt`, on another machine or terminal window, wherever NATS instance is available, using a configuration file with authorization credentials for example.
+You can then download it using `streamify nats:4222/unique_topic copy.txt`, on another machine or terminal window, wherever NATS instance is available, using a configuration file with authorization credentials if you so please.

 # Usage